Binomial expectation and variance

 Solution

-So we compute by solving:
+Compute by solving:

 Hats in the air

-All sailors throws their hats in the air, and catch a random hat when they fall down.
+All sailors throws their hats in the air, and catch a random hat when they fall back down.

-How many sailors do you expect will catch the hat they own?
-What is the variance of this number?
+(a) How many sailors do you expect will catch the hat they own?

 Solution